clsdavid/FBNNet2_public/README.md

 https://clsdavid.github.io/FBNNet2_public/

 ---
+__Citation__
+Please cite: Chen, L., D. Kulasiri and S. Samarasinghe (2018).
+A Novel Data-Driven Boolean Model for Genetic Regulatory Networks.
+Front Physiol 9: 1328.

 __Copyright and Licensing__
-This package and related novel concepts were originally proposed and implemented by Leshi Chen <https://doi.org/10.3389/fphys.2018.01328>, under the supervision of Don Kulasiri and Sandhya Samarasinghe during the PHD study at Lincoln University, New Zealand.
-Currently the package is licensed under the MIT License for public.
+This package and related novel concepts were originally proposed and developed by Leshi Chen <https://doi.org/10.3389/fphys.2018.01328>, under the supervision of Don Kulasiri and Sandhya Samarasinghe during the PHD study at Lincoln University, New Zealand.
+Currently, the package is licensed under the MIT License for public.